priyapennathur/pennathurlab/content/misc/join.md

 ## Mascots

-Although the lab already has one [highly accomplished mascot](/people/schwarzbart-devi), I'm willing to consider additional outstanding applicants.
+Although the lab already has one [highly accomplished mascot](/people/schwarzbart-devi), I'm willing to consider additional outstanding applicants.-->